shira-shin/ranking-app-a/README.md

 ### History API

-The server persists ranking history to `server/app/history.json`.
+The server persists ranking history to `server/app/history.json`, which is generated at runtime.
 You can manage this data with the following endpoints:

 ```